 The waterfall was located in the forest.
 As we were walking near to it, the sound of the falling waters was getting louder.
 Curug Macan, meaning tiger waterfall in English, is one of the many waterfalls in Halimun Salak National Park.
 In the past, the tigers used to take water on site for drinking.
 Hidden behind the five-meter waterfall was a cave where the tigers used to live.
 As more people visited the site, the tigers left the cave.
 Curug Macan is now a popular recreational site for the local villagers.
 If there are outside visitors, they must be guests– like me–who stay at Citalahab.

 By the river, the locals built a cemented circle for sitting.
 The huge umbrella above the seat was already worn.
 The thunderous sound of falling water was soothing.
 Forcefully falling on the big rocks, the waters poured into a small river.
 Many big rocks were scattered on the river, halting the water that kept running no matter what.
 My eyes refreshed to see the crystal clear flowing water.
 It was contaminated only by some falling leaves and twigs from the big trees that grew along the river.
 Unfortunately, some irresponsible visitors threw their plastic trash.
 Setyo picked up an empty plastic bottled water that was found on the river side.
-I told Erik that some trash bins needed to be installed.

 I sat on one of the outsize rocks by the river.
 Staring at the unstoppable running water, I felt rejuvenated.
 I was looking up to the sky, it was covered by the shades of the giant trees.
 It was a fresh atmosphere.
 If I didn’t think of the guys who would wait for me, I would plunge into the river and play in the water.
 In my mind, I was planning to do it in the river next to the homestay.
 We left Curug Macan as it was getting late.